-- A 30-year lease term

-- Peppercorn rent (£1 if demanded)

-- Full, Repairing and Insuring by the tenant

-- Restricted to Community Uses throughout the term.

-(vii) A statement from the Monitoring Officer on whether it is considered that the disposal is capable of falling within the terms of the General Disposal Consent.
+- A 125-year lease term - Peppercorn rent (£1 if demanded) - Full, Repairing and Insuring by the tenant - Restricted to Community Uses throughout the term. - Community Accessible Use to be provided in relation to the Football Pitches and Changing Rooms as this site is important in the provision of sports facilities as set out in the North East Lincolnshire Playing Pitch Strategy. - (vii) A statement from the Monitoring Officer on whether it is considered that the disposal is capable of falling within the terms of the General Disposal Consent.